-Building Puerto Rico’s Circular Battery Economy through the Yellow Zone initiative represents a practical pathway toward transforming used batteries into community energy assets.
+The Yellow Zone initiative represents a practical pathway for transforming used batteries into community energy assets within a circular battery economy.

 Confident young man in suit presenting research findings on a poster at a conference.

-A one-day gathering of engineers, policymakers, industry leaders, and community organizations to initiate a circular battery economy in Puerto Rico.
+A two-day gathering of engineers, policymakers, industry leaders, and community organizations to initiate a circular battery economy in Puerto Rico.

 This symposium is designed to move beyond concept and into coordinated action.